Elden Ring: Plot

-Elden Ring

 Early on in their journey to repair the Elden Ring, the Tarnished encounters a Maiden named Melina.
 As the Tarnished is Maidenless, Melina offers to act as their Maiden, granting them the ability to turn runes into strength, as well as giving the Tarnished her steed Torrent.
 She does this under the condition that the Tarnished brings her to the Erdtree, the home of the Elden Ring.
 Melina later takes the Tarnished to the Roundtable Hold, a gathering place for other Tarnished seeking to repair the Elden Ring.
 The Hold's benefactor, the Two Fingers, instructs the Tarnished to collect the Great Runes and bring them to the Erdtree, where they can be used to repair the Elden Ring.

 The Tarnished proceeds to journey into the Lands Between, investigating its various locales and defeating the demigods.
 They soon recover enough Great Runes so that the Two Fingers allows them to battle Morgott the Grace-Given, the demigod guarding the Erdtree.
 As he dies, Morgott claims that the Erdtree will not allow anyone to enter it, making the Elden Ring irreparable.
 The Tarnished confirms this when they approach the Erdtree and find the interior blocked by a wall of thorns.
 Melina then arrives and advises that they journey to find the Flame of Ruin, which they can use to set the Erdtree on fire and burn away the thorns.
 The Tarnished is then free to journey towards the Flame of Ruin, or can search for a way to harness the equally powerful Frenzied Flame.

 Upon obtaining the Flame of Ruin, if the Tarnished did not gain the power of the Frenzied Flame, then Melina will take the Flame of Ruin and sacrifice herself to set the Erdtree on fire.
 If the Tarnished gained the power of the Frenzied Flame, then Melina will abandon the Tarnished, forcing them to use the Frenzied Flame to set the Erdtree on fire.
 Regardless, the Tarnished is transported to the ruined city of Farum Azula while the Erdtree burns.
 After defeating Maliketh the Black Blade and using his Rune of Death to fuel the fire, the Tarnished is returned to the foot of the scorched Erdtree.
 Inside, they fight Radagon, Marika's consort who had been inhabiting her body, as well as the guardian of the tree, the Elden Beast.
 After both are vanquished, the Tarnished gains access to Marika's shattered corpse, which contains the remains of the Elden Ring.
-Depending on the Tarnished's actions throughout the game, six different endings can then be achieved, ranging from the Tarnished becoming the Elden Lord, to allowing the Elden Ring to be destroyed by Ranni the Witch, or using the Frenzied Flame to destroy the Lands Between.
+Depending on the Tarnished's actions throughout the game, six different endings can then be achieved, ranging from the Tarnished becoming the Elden Lord, alone or with the backing of one of several different characters, to allowing the Elden Ring to be destroyed by Ranni the Witch, or using the Frenzied Flame to destroy the Lands Between.